 CMB convenes leading thinkers and practitioners in the fields of climate change and environmental advocacy, neuro-, behavioral and evolutionary economics, psychology, social networking, policy-making, and investing and social media to work together on ways to shift behavior on a large enough scale to realize substantial emissions reductions.
-It brought experts from these fields together for the first-ever CMB symposium in March 2010 at Garrison, New York.
-The fourth annual CMB Symposium was held at the Garrison Institute June 9-12, 2013.
+It brought experts from these fields together for the first CMB symposium in March 2010.
+The most recent CMB Symposium was held at the Garrison Institute in June, 2013.

 CMB/NRDC "Behavioral Wedge"